 The GSA Schedules program offers great opportunities for both large and small businesses.
 It is often the first step new businesses take when entering the federal marketplace.
 Being on Schedule makes it easier for agencies to do business with your company.
 However, becoming a Schedules contractor may involve significant investments of time and resources – which is why the first step for all interested businesses is to think it through.

-The Vendor Toolbox outlines important questions before preparing a solicitation response:
+The Vendor Toolbox outlines important questions to answer before preparing a solicitation response:

 - Fit: Do the products and/or services we offer fit with a Schedules solicitation?
 The GSA Schedules Solicitations page contains a complete listing of GSA Schedules.
 Clicking on the Schedule number will take you to GSA eLibrary, which facilitates searches for Special Item Numbers (SINs).
 SINs are groupings of similar products, services, and solutions.
 Note that certain products and services such as construction and building supplies are not covered by Schedules.

 - Price: Can you compete with current contractors on GSA Schedules?
 Review pricelists in GSA Advantage! to complete a price comparison for similar products and/or services.

 - Time: Do you have the time and resources to dedicate towards responding to a Schedules solicitation, administrating the contract and marketing the contract to ordering activities?
 Getting on Schedule is just the beginning – you must also have the staff and capability to manage and market your business with a Schedule contract.

 Write Up a Business Plan

-Being on a GSA Schedule is no guarantee of government sales.
+Being on a GSA Schedule is not a guarantee of government sales.
 Vendors should understand that once a contract has been awarded, they are responsible for marketing both their company and their GSA contract.
 Vendors should be prepared to compete with other contractors on Schedule for request-for-quotes issued by government agency customers.